-Our audit approach included controls testing and substantive procedures for key revenue streams covering, in particular:

-- testing the IT environment in which rating, billing and other relevant support systems reside, including the change control procedures in place around systems that bill material revenue streams; - testing the controls and governance processes over reconciliation from business support systems to rating and billing systems to the general ledger; - performing tests on the accuracy of customer bill generation including credits and discounts applied to customer bills on a sample basis; - performing tests on allocation of revenue for bundled contracts and recognition of revenue on multi-period contracts; - performing tests on accuracy of allocation and recording unbilled revenue representing good and service obligations performed but not billed yet; and - evaluating the adequacy of the Group disclosures related to revenue recognition by reference to the relevant accounting standards.
+Description How the matter was addressed in our audit We focused on this area because: Our audit approach included controls testing and substantive procedures for key revenue streams covering, in particular: There is an inherent risk around the accuracy of revenue recorded given the complexity of systems involved in processing revenue transactions and the impact of changing testing the IT environment in which rating, billing and other relevant support systems reside, including the change control procedures in place around systems that bill material revenue streams; pricing models to revenue recognition (tariff structures, incentive arrangements, discounts etc.). testing the controls and governance processes over reconciliation from business support systems to rating and billing systems to the general ledger; The application of revenue recognition accounting standards is complex and involves a number of key judgements and estimates. performing tests on the accuracy of customer bill generation including credits and discounts applied to customer bills on a sample basis; performing tests on allocation of revenue for bundled contracts and recognition of revenue on multi-period contracts; performing tests on accuracy of allocation and recording unbilled revenue representing good and service obligations performed but not billed yet; and evaluating the adequacy of the Group disclosures related to revenue recognition by reference to the relevant accounting standards.

-INDEPENDENT AUDITORS' REPORT TO THE SHAREHOLDERS (continued) Bahrain Telecommunications Company BSC
+INDEPENDENT AUDITORS' REPORT TO THE SHAREHOLDERS (CONTINUED)